John David Kali

-John David Kali (18 October 1924 – 7 July 1996) was a Kenyan World War II veteran, Mau Mau freedom fighter and politician.
+John David Kali (18 October 1924 (Note: Some sources, including the catalogue record for the Makers of a Nation documentary, give Kali's correct birth year of 1920 but his year of death as 1997.
+His identity documents recorded 1924, a discrepancy common among Kenyans of his generation, whose births were often registered years after the fact or adjusted for school admission.
+The date on his official documents is used here; his death on 7 July 1996 is consistently documented.) – 7 July 1996) was a Kenyan World War II veteran, Mau Mau freedom fighter, and politician.
 He served in the King's African Rifles during the Burma campaign and was later detained in 1952 by the British colonial rulers at the Hola Detention Camp, where he survived the 1959 Hola massacre.
-After independence he became the Member of Parliament for Nairobi East and served as the first Government Chief Whip in Kenya’s National Assembly.
-He is remembered as one of the few freedom fighters imprisoned under both the British colonial and post-independence Kenyan governments.
+After independence he became the Member of Parliament for Nairobi East and served as the first Government Chief Whip in Kenya's National Assembly.
+He is remembered as one of the few Kenyan freedom fighters imprisoned under both the British colonial and post-independence Kenyan governments.